vacp2p/rfc/content/docs/rfcs/13/README.md

 See [pagination](#pagination) for more on how the pagination info is used in store transactions.

-## Store Response
+## Store Query Response

-In response to any `StoreRequest`, a store service node SHOULD respond with a `StoreResponse` with a `requestId` matching that of the request.
+In response to any `StoreQueryRequest`, a store service node SHOULD respond with a `StoreQueryResponse` with a `requestId` matching that of the request.
 This response MUST contain a `status_code` indicating if the request was successful or not.
 Successful status codes are in the `2xx` range.
 Client nodes SHOULD consider all other status codes as error codes and assume that the requested operation had failed.